openwns/documentation/usersGuide/modules/dll/glue/funTutorial/experiment3.rst

   * Constructor: ``CRC(perProvider)``
   * ``perProvider`` : Name of the friend FU that provides the PER
-  * drops or marks random compounds depending on their PER
+  * Drops or marks random compounds depending on their PER

 * **Parameter**